kasei/sparql11-protocolvalidator/README.md

  and also SPARQL 1.1 Query/Update support for:

 * Select expressions
-* CLEAR ALL
+* CLEAR
-* CLEAR DEFAULT
+* DROP
-* CLEAR NAMED
+* LOAD

-The graph store available to query and update dataset operations must contain the triples available at the following URLs (in respective named graphs):
+The following RDF files are loaded as appropriate to properly setup the graphstore/dataset for some tests:

 * http://kasei.us/2009/09/sparql/data/data0.rdf
 * http://kasei.us/2009/09/sparql/data/data1.rdf